christophergandrud/Disproportionality_Data/README.md

 Greece uses November election for 1989 (previous election was in June)

+Greece uses June election for 2012 (previous election was in May).

 Iceland uses October election for 1959 (previous election was in June)

 Ireland uses November Election for 1983 (previous election was in February)